markrey/shipyardctl/README.md

 ```sh
 > shipyardctl delete environment "test"
 ```
-This deletes the named deployment
+This deletes the named environment